 Anyone who makes an inquiry about the program will be provided assistance to register for the program during the open Intake period.
 At this time, there is no application deadline; however, the program will establish application deadlines in the future.
 Such deadlines will be publicized on the Rebuild Florida Webpage and program communications directed toward invited applicants who have not completed an application.
 These guidelines will be revised to include any future deadlines.

-FloridaCommerceAn applicant may request to voluntarily withdraw from the program at any time before the receipt of funding or construction begins.
+An applicant may request to voluntarily withdraw from the program at any time.
+If an applicant chooses to withdraw after construction has begun, the applicant will be subject to repay program funds expended.
+Applicants are to document withdrawal requests in writing.
+However, if an applicant cannot or will not document his or her request to withdraw, a detailed case note may be used to support the applicant’s withdrawal request.
+All applicants who choose to withdraw will be sent a “Withdrawal Confirmation Notification”, which gives the applicant an option to rescind his or her request to withdraw.
+If after being sent the letter, the applicant does not contact the program to cancel withdrawal within thirty (30) days, the case will be withdrawn.

+A written request to withdraw can be sent to the applicant’s Rebuild Florida Intake Specialist or directly to FloridaCommerce via U.S. mail to:

+Attention: Rebuild Florida Housing Repair and Replacement Program

+Florida Department of Commerce

+Division of Community Development

+107 East Madison Street

+Caldwell Building, MSC 420

+Tallahassee, Florida 32399

+Withdrawal from the Program is final and not appealable.

 Should an applicant request to withdraw, and program funds have already been invested into the damaged property, the applicant will be responsible for the repayment of all program funds through a recapture process.

 Priority Schedule

-While both HRRP Owner and Renter program applicants may apply at the same time, owner applicants will be prioritized over renter applicants, based on the prioritization criteria outlined in the HRRP Single-Family Owner-Occupied Program Guidelines.
-Further, The Small Rental Housing Program applicants will be prioritized based on the following factors:
+While both HRRP Owner and Renter program applicants may apply at the same time, HRRP Single-Family Owner applicants will be prioritized over renter applicants, based on the prioritization criteria outlined in the HRRP Single-Family Owner-Occupied Program Guidelines.
+Further, if there remains funding for the Rental program, the Small Rental Housing Program applicants will be prioritized based on the following factors:

 Factor 1: Rental property is in a HUD- or state-designated Most Impacted and Distressed (MID) Area.